sidhantagar/AI-Proctoring-Mate/README.md

 - [x] Prompts the candidate for the test code
 - [ ] Checks the validity of the code
 - [x] Fetchs files of respective code
+- [ ] Practice mode for people to get familiar

 #### Get Details Window: